 I myself use to literally get burned (I mean beet red, peeling, and blisters) after 15-20 minutes of sun exposure!
 I’m talking late March in Minnesota sun exposure!!
 Now I can stay out almost all day in August!
 This is probably one of the most dramatic and visible things I’ve done for my health.
 Cancer is believed to be caused by sunburns, not sun exposure.
 It is easy to confuse the two, but if you don’t burn, you don’t get those deep sunburns that cause cancer.

-My wife and I both take 5,000 IU’s of vitamin D per day, year round.
+My wife and I both take 5,000 IU’s of vitamin D per day; year round on days we don’t get enough from the sun.
 During January and February we sometimes increase this to 10,000 IU’s.
 Once summer hits we try to spend as much time outside getting as much sun as possible (especially midday sun).
 We sometimes use coconut oil or an SPF 15 sunscreen on our faces after they’ve had an hour or so of exposure.
 This is more to prevent skin aging than anything else.
 Our Vitamin D supplement also contains Vitamin K2 so that the enhanced calcium absorption facilitated by Vitamin D gets utilized the way it should, to rebuild the bones and teeth.
 I also consume an additional K2 supplement as I believe that it also helps with repairing the small intestine.
 See “Vitamin K2 and the Calcium Paradox” by Kate Rheaume-Bleue.
 Both of these supplements can be found in the Amazon Store but as always, purchase it where ever you can find it cheapest.